oleg-shilo/sublime-codemap/README.md

 The code tree automatically refreshes on saving the active document or switching the tabs.
 The usage is quite simple.
 You can double-click a node in the code tree and this will trigger navigation to the corresponding area in the code (in active document).
 Alternatively you can synchronize code tree node selection with the current caret position in the document by triggering `sync_code_map` command either from _Command Palette_ or by the configured shortcut.

+To start working with CodeMap just make the map view visible (e.g. [alt+m, alt+m]) and set the focus to the code view.

 ![](images/image1.gif)

 ## Command Palette